basho/basho_docs/source/languages/en/riakcs/cookbooks/Rolling-Upgrades-For-Riak-CS.md

 	sudo rpm -ivh <riak-cs_package_name_NEW>.rpm
 	```

-4. Examine the differences between your backed up app.config files and the newly installed copies in `etc/riak`, `etc/riak-cs`, `etc/stanchion`.
-There may be new settings in the new app.config files.
+5. Examine the differences between your backed up `app.config` files and the newly installed copies in `etc/riak`, `etc/riak-cs`, `etc/stanchion`.
+There may be new settings in the new `app.config` files.
 Make any changes that are specific to your installation.

-5. In the `/etc/riak-cs/app.config` file for Riak CS, locate the following setting:
+6. In the `/etc/riak-cs/app.config` file for Riak CS, locate the following setting:

 	```
 	{cs_version, 10300 },
 	```

 	This value will have changed from your previous installation.
-To avoid conflicts between nodes, change this value to its previous setting, as noted in step 2.
+To avoid conflicts between nodes, change this value to the one you noted in step 3.
 This will restrict the Riak CS nodes to their previous version's capabilities until the rolling upgrade is fully complete.
-If your previous app.config had no value for `cs_version`, use a value of 0.
+If your previous `app.config` had no value for `cs_version`, use a value of 0.

-6. Change cs_version to its previous value, like so:
+7. Change cs_version to its previous value, like so:

 	```
 	{cs_version, <previous_value> },
 	```

-7. Restart the node.
+8. Start the node:

 	```
 	riak start